-The particular combination of spices is what really sets this braised beef brisket dish apart from other beef noodle dishes.
-The flavours of cinnamon, star anise, and cardamon seeds merge give this dish a very distinct character.
+The particular combination of spices is what really sets this braised beef brisket Chinese style dish apart from other beef noodle dishes.
+The flavours of cinnamon, star anise, and cardamom seeds merge to give this dish a very distinct and alluring character.

-During a visit to Singapore we ate at a Hong Kong street food inspired restaurant.
-The Hong Kong style braised beef brisket and noodle soup that they prepared was a revelation, so delicious we went back the next day for more.
+During a visit to Singapore, we ate at a Hong Kong street food-inspired restaurant.
+The Hong Kong style braised beef brisket and noodle soup we enjoyed there was a revelation, so delicious we went back the next day for more.
+The beef was so tender, and the broth so intense and complex.

-As with many of the dishes on delectabilia, they are not recreations of familiar dishes, but are inspired by those classics.
+As with many of the dishes on delectabilia, they are not re-creations of familiar dishes but rather inspired by those classics.
 Here I moved away from a noodle soup.
-I used the cooking juices to create a rich and very tasty gravy to pour over the braised beef pieces, daikon, and noodles.
-Not what I had in the Singapore restaurant, but just as satisfying.
+I used the braising juices to create a rich and tasty gravy to pour over the braised beef pieces, daikon, and noodles.
+Not what I had in the Singapore restaurant, but an even more intense taste experience.

 Brisket is a very tasty cut of beef, yet needs a long cook time to be tender enough to eat.
 When you take that time, it is such a great protein base for your creations.
-Drawing on some Vietnamese and Japanese influences, this bo kho gyoza was also excellent.
+Drawing on some Vietnamese and Japanese influences, this bo kho gyoza was amazing for similar reasons.

 Cantonese braised beef brisket on noodles